-5. Why is it said that corrupt mankind needs salvation by the Incarnate God most of all?
+5. Why is it said that corrupt mankind is more in need of the salvation of God become flesh?

 Relevant Words of God: